To understand and build the strengths and virtues that enable individuals and communities to thrive.

 Positive Psychology has three central concerns: positive experiences, positive individual traits, and positive institutions.

 Understanding positive emotions entails the study of contentment with the past, happiness in the present, and hope for the future.
-Understanding positive individual traits consists of the study of the strengths and virtues: the capacity for love and work, courage, compassion, resilience, creativity, curiosity, integrity, self-knowledge, moderation, self-control, and wisdom.
+Understanding positive individual traits involves the study of strengths, such as the capacity for love and work, courage, compassion, resilience, creativity, curiosity, integrity, self-knowledge, moderation, self-control, and wisdom.
 Understanding positive institutions entails the study of the strengths that foster better communities, such as justice, responsibility, civility, parenting, nurturance, work ethic, leadership, teamwork, purpose, and tolerance.

 Some of the goals of Positive Psychology are to build a science that supports: